Meaning of Fundamental Analysis

 Brand recognition among customers is very crucial in acceptance of the product or service by the company which in turn affects the goodwill of the company in the market

-The ability to maintain competitive advantage leads to the success story of a company
+The ability to maintain a competitive advantage leads to the success story of a company

 It tells about the business and various operations about how the business functions.